zippunov/easy-grpc-server/README.md

   ### Proto files

-  Before start initialising server you have to define one or more import directories where roots of protobuf files tree resides.
+  Before start initializing server you have to define one or more import directories where roots of protobuf files tree resides.

    Your protobuf sources may contain imports of the messages defined in the other protobuf files.

-  There is no need to define import directory for the Google Proto API files.
+   There is no need to define an import directory for the Google Proto API files.
 They will be imported automatically.

   ### Quick start

-  Basic example how to start gRPC server.
+  The basic example of how to start gRPC server.
 No service method handlers were defined here.
-  Every call will return `Unimplementd` gRPC error.
+  Every call will return `Unimplemented` gRPC error.
   ```javascript 1.7
 const {GRPCServer, GRPCError} = require('easy-grpc-server');